► First ever plug-in hybrid Mini driven

 The electric power assisted steering is laid back in normal mode, turning into corners too languidly.
 Use the driving modes’ toggle in the gearshifter housing to select sport and the steering becomes heavier and turns in more responsively.
 Combine that with the dual-motor’s punch – 0-62mph in 6.8secs, just a few tenths slower than the John Cooper Works Countryman – and the PHEV feels as good to drive as the regular 2.0-litre turbo.
 Ride comfort is okay, and there's a bit of wind noise during motorway cruising.

 Hybrids are all about compromises: confess its sins…

 The electric bits are stowed about the rear axle.
 First victim is the fuel tank, which shrinks from 51 to 36 litres: Mini claims the PHEV still offers a 310-mile range.
 Packaging the batteries beneath the rear bench means the seat squabs can’t slide back and forth as in normal Countrymans, though the back rests still recline.
 The boot also loses 45 litres of stowage, all beneath the false floor; total capacity is 405 litres, or 1275 with the rear seats folded.

 The – deep breath – Mini Cooper S E All4 PHEV Countryman is the real deal.
 It has the same virtues as a regular Countryman: a high-quality interior, character in spades and trademark BMW connectivity.
 And most importantly, it's still great fun to drive with decent performance.
 But the plug-in capability gives the Countryman a dual nature: it's also a very civilised and responsible urban runabout, when running in zero emissions electric mode.
-The Countryman PHEV offers the best of both worlds – and right now it's the best small plug-in you can buy.
+The Countryman PHEV offers the best of both worlds.

 More Mini reviews by CAR magazine